Craving more space or just a little momentum?

 Worn-out or damaged items: Time to say goodbye.

 Haven’t worn it in a year?
-Try the hanger trick: Turn all hangers backward.
+Try the hanger trick: turn all hangers backward.
 After six months, donate anything still untouched.

-What clothes do you reach for when you want to feel like yourself?
+Reflection: What clothes do you reach for when you want to feel like yourself?
 Build from there.

 4. Food